casdoor/casdoor-website/docs/how-to-connect/sdk.md

 ### 3. Get login URLs

-Next you can show the "Sign up" and "Sign in" buttons or links to your users.
-The URLs can either be retrieved in the frontend or backend.
-See more details at: **[/docs/basic/core-concepts#login-urls](/docs/basic/core-concepts#login-urls)**
+Show "Sign up" and "Sign in" buttons or links to users; URLs can be obtained from the frontend or backend.
+See [Login URLs](/docs/basic/core-concepts#login-urls).

 ### 4. Get and verify access token